My background and intellectual property (IP law) experience

 Helping startups get the intellectual property (IP) they need to grow

-Extensive personal experience with R&D, software, and design: I am listed as the inventor on over 20 patents, and have founded startups that attracted VC funding.
-My experience has included managing scientists and engineers from the fields of software, electronics, mechanical engineering, biophysics, and operations.
+Extensive personal experience with R&D, software, and design: I know what it is like being an inventor and doing a startup because I have personally done this myself.
+For example, I have over 20 patents of my own and have founded startups that attracted VC funding.
+I have also managed scientists and engineers from the fields of software, electronics, mechanical engineering, biophysics, and operations.

 - Founder/CEO/CTO of a VC-backed medical electronics startup (now part of Acon)